unrealwork/atsd-use-cases/how-to/github/fork-notification.md

 Replace the `SERVER_URL` parameter with the public DNS name of the Docker host where the sandbox container will be running.
 The URL should be externally accessible to receive webhook notifications from GitHub.

+To acquire the Bot User Token, open the [Slack API](https://api.slack.com/apps), select the application which you would like to use for integration, and navigate to the **Install App** tab.
+The `Bot User OAuth Access Token` field contains the needed information.
+Note that you must be a collaborator for the application which you would like to integrate.

 ```sh
 docker run -d -p 8443:8443 \
   --name=atsd-sandbox \